Mitsu Tanaka: Early life

 Tanaka was born in 1943 as the third daughter of a fishmonger called Uogiku in front of Kisshō-ji, Tokyo.
 At birth, she suffered from oxygen deprivation, leading to her becoming a frail child with whooping cough who often missed school.
 She was raised by her parents, who had no academic background and had never graduated from an ordinary high school.
 As a second grader still in elementary school, she was subjected to child sexual abuse at the hands of an employee from the family business.
 Spurred into action by this from an early age, discrimination against women and the frailness of the body would become the touchstone of her later writings.
-After her parents decided to rearrange their business and open a japanese restaurant, their family fortunes started to increase, and Tanaka finally graduated from high school while deciding to search for her own way of life instead of going to college.
+After her parents decided to rearrange their business and open a Japanese restaurant, their family fortunes started to increase, and Tanaka finally graduated from high school while deciding to search for her own way of life instead of going to college.
 After a young Vietnamese man living in the neighborhood came to pick up a donation, she decided to participate in a relief activity for orphans stricken by the Vietnam War, which led to the formation of a civic group called "Anti-war Akanbe".
 She also participated in the Latin Quarter struggle, related to the Zenkyōtō student protests and other civic movements of the time.
 At that time Tanaka was first impressed by Wilhelm Reich's Die Sexualität im Kulturkampf, leading her to state:If you have a negative view of sex, you will become a person who appreciates authority, is afraid of their own desires, and has no spontaneity.
 The world will end up with people who are easy to manage.

 Feminist activism

 During the early 1970s, Tanaka was a leading activist for feminism in her native Japan, where the women's liberation movement was called uuman ribu.
-She helped establish a group of activists known as the Garuppu Tatakau Onnatachi (Fighting Women Group), who staged many public protests that gained a great deal of media attention in Japan.
+She helped establish a group of activists known as the Guruupu Tatakau Onnatachi (Fighting Women Group), who staged many public protests that gained a great deal of media attention in Japan.
 The most extensive and thorough analysis of Tanaka and her role in the liberation movement, elaborated in Scream from the Shadows, by Setsu Shigematsu argues that Group of Fighting Women were akin to (but in some ways differed from) radical feminist groups in the US.
 They forwarded a comprehensive critique of the political, economic, social and cultural systems of modern Japan due to their patriarchal and capitalist nature.
 A core element of their critique of Japan's male dominated society focused on the need for the liberation of sex (sei no kaihō), with an emphasis on the need for women's liberation (onna no kaihō) from the Japanese male-centered family system.
 The group engaged in a variety of feminist campaigns and direct actions.